The economic deceleration in emerging markets is unlikely to derail global growth.

-We continue to prefer prepayment, credit, and liquidity risks to interest-rate risk across fixed-income portfolios.
+We favor prepayment, credit, and liquidity risks over interest-rate risk.

 - Market themes

 Recent stock market volatility has been in part a reflection of global uncertainties.
 Spread widening in credit markets, both investment grade and high yield, reflects at least in part the fallout from lower commodity prices and the rising default risk this entails.
 These market moves can harm consumer confidence, and they effectively raise the cost of capital to the corporate sector.
 But while market deterioration is unsettling, we don't believe the recent downturns portend a structural slowdown of growth in the United States.

 Weakness outside the United States clearly has given the Fed pause as it considers the lever of a rate-raising campaign.
 But, as we see it, the Fed's mostly positive view of the economy can be set out as follows:

 - U.S. growth is strong enough to allow the labor market to continue to improve.